dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 % other type of object (e.g., we don't await a `Future<dynamic>`), and always
 % guard an object which is not awaited with a dynamic type check.
 %
+% item 2: New semantics is identical to old semantics.
+%
-% item 2: Breaking change when the value of $e$ has type `T_v & Future<T_v>`,
+% item 3: Breaking change when the value of $e$ has type `Future<T_v> & T_v`,
 % which is expected to be very rare.
 New semantics will then use said value,
 % old semantics would await it.
 Remaining cases: identical behavior.
-%
-% item 3 and 4: New semantics is identical to old semantics.

 \commentary{%
-There cases where $f$ is a generator cannot occur, because in that case $s$ is a compile-time error.%
+The cases where $f$ is a generator cannot occur, because in that case $s$ is a compile-time error.%
 }
 ```

 ### Static errors
 #### Nullability definitions